ABOUT THE TOURNAMENT

 All day: Arrival of U.S. and Canadian teams.

-Evening: Opening Ceremony for all players, staff and parents - 8:00PM (to be confirmed).
+Evening: Opening Ceremony for all players, staff and parents-7:30PM (to be confirmed pending the pandemic).

 Evening: International coaches and team manager's reception at the Omni Hotel.

-All day: 9am - 10pm, Continuation of group games and vendor fair at the Ross Stewart Soccer Complex.
+All day: 9am - 10pm, Continuation of group games.

 All day: Departure of teams.